maxkatzmann/Hipe/README.md

-## HyperVis
+## Hipe

-HyperVis is a Python tool that visualizes circles and lines in hyperbolic space using its native representation.
+Hipe is a Python tool that visualizes drawings in hyperbolic space using the native representation.
+Its controls are inspired by [Ipe](https://github.com/otfried/ipe).

 ![Screenshot](screenshot.png)